MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

     e.target.textContent = 'The button was clicked'
     })

+Some event methods and properties
+* .preventDefault() = When combined with 'submit' it stops the default browser behaviour of refreshing the page and clearing the form fields.
+* .taget = Used so that we can get access to the data in the object that the event fires on.
+So we can property chain with for example .textContent, .value or .elements if it's a form.
+* .elements = Gives us access to all the fields in a form that the event fires on.
+Chained with name of field.

 **Document object:**
 * .remove() = remove an element.
 Takes no argument.
 * .textContent = get the text content of an HTML element, or set it.